A Marstrand-type restricted projection theorem in $\mathbb{R}^{3}$: Introduction

-The notation $\calH^{s}$ stands for the $s$-dimensional Hausdorff measure.
+The notation $\calH^{s}$ stands for the $s$-dimensional Hausdorff measure, and $\mathcal{H}^{s}_{\infty}$ stands for $s$-dimensional Hausdorff content.
 The notation $|\cdot |$ can refer to the norm of a vector, or the Lebesgue measure, or the counting measure, depending on the context.